input-output-hk/react-polymorph/README.md

 1. Create a new `release/x.x.x` branch based on `develop` (following semver based on changelog)
 2. Update the version in `package.json` to the planned release version (do not tag it)
 3. Update the `CHANGELOG.md` to assign the new release version to the last changes and upcoming changes
-3. Setup a PR targetting `stable` for the relase branch on Github and document the changes since last release
+3. Setup a PR targetting `master` for the relase branch on Github and document the changes since last release
 4. Publish a release candidate to npm (e.g: `1.0.1-rc.1`)
 5. Integrate and test the release candidate
 6. Iterate on the release via release candidates until its ready to be merged
-7. Merge the release PR into `stable` on Github and then `stable` back into `develop`
+7. Merge the release PR into `master` on Github and then `master` back into `develop`

-### Components and Skins
+## Components and Skins

 React-polymorph comes with simple themes & skins out of the box, but anything is customizable.